biswasr/cits/docs/source/gettingstarted.rst

 - Weighted adjacency: (i,j) entry has strength of causal influence from i->j.

-Use the cits_full_weighted to obtain the unweighted adjacency matrix.
+Use the cits_full_weighted to obtain the weighted adjacency matrix.

 .. code-block:: python

 	print("True weighted adjacency matrix: \n")
 	print(adj_w)